Hybrid A* Path Planning with Multi-Modal Motion Extension for Four-Wheel Steering Mobile Robots: Methodology

 In parallel movement mode, the robot's orientation angle remains unchanged, but the center of mass trajectory can still form curves.
 When the wheel angle $\delta$ changes with time, the trajectory curvature depends on the ratio of the steering angle change rate to the translation velocity, expressed as:

 where $\dot{\phi}(t)$ is the rate of change of wheel angle and $v(t)$ is the reference velocity.
 This expression indicates that, unlike Ackermann mode where curvature is determined solely by geometric parameters, curvature in parallel mode is directly coupled with velocity: the same wheel angle change rate produces larger curvature at low speeds and corresponds to gentler trajectories at high speeds.
 This makes parallel movement mode a special case in RS curve extension.
 Since the robot's orientation remains constant in this mode, it is only activated when the current orientation aligns with the target orientation or falls within a specified tolerance.
+The Reeds–Shepp curve visualizations for all motion modes are shown in \cref{fig3}.